Partial reflections and globally linked pairs in rigid graphs: Preliminaries

 A $d$-dimensional framework $(G,p)$ is \emph{rigid} if there is some $\varepsilon > 0$ such that every equivalent framework $(G,q)$ with $\norm{p(v) - q(v)} < \varepsilon$ for all $v \in V$ is congruent to $(G,p)$.
 If this holds globally, that is, if every equivalent framework is congruent to $(G,p)$, then we say that $(G,p)$ is \emph{globally rigid}.

 It turns out that the combinatorial structure of $G$ determines the (global) rigidity of $(G,p)$ for ``almost all'' $p$.
-To be more precise, we say that a $d$-dimensional framework $(G,p)$ is \emph{generic} if the multiset of the $d \cdot |V|$ coordinates of $p(v), v\in V$ is algebraically independent over $\QQ$; in other words, if $p$ is generic as a point in $\RR^{d|V|}$.
+To be more precise, we say that a $d$-dimensional framework $(G,p)$ is \emph{generic} if the multiset of the $d \cdot |V|$ coordinates of $\{p(v), v\in V\}$ is algebraically independent over $\QQ$; in other words, if $p$ is generic as a point in $\RR^{d|V|}$.
 It is known that if some generic $d$-dimensional realization of a graph is rigid (resp.\ globally rigid), then every generic $d$-dimensional realization of the graph is rigid (resp.\ globally rigid), see \cite{asimow.roth_1978,connelly_2005,gortler.etal_2010}.
 Thus, we say that a graph $G$ is \emph{rigid in $\RR^d$} if its generic realizations in $\RR^d$ are rigid, and \emph{globally rigid in $\RR^d$} if its generic realizations in $\RR^d$ are globally rigid.

+It is well-known that if a graph on at least $d+1$ vertices is rigid in $\RR^d$, then it is $d$-connected.
 The next lemma describes some basic gluing results regarding graph rigidity.
 The first part can be found in, e.g., \cite[Lemma 11.1.9(a)]{whlong}, while the second is easy to deduce from the definitions.

 \begin{lemma} Let $G = (V,E)$ be the union of the graphs $G_1 = (V_1,E_1), G_2 = (V_2,E_2)$.
 If $G_1$ and $G_2$ are rigid in $\RR^d$ and $|V_1 \cap V_2| \geq d$, then $G$ is rigid in $\RR^d$.
 Conversely, if $G$ is rigid in $\RR^d$ and $V_1 \cap V_2$ is a clique in both $G_1$ and $G_2$, then $G_1$ and $G_2$ are rigid in $\RR^d$. \end{lemma}